2018 DAVE SPAHR FALL SELECT AUCTION WRAP-UP

 Our volunteers boxed up the auction glass on Friday.
 We met at the Union Hall at 9:00 AM on Saturday to “unfurl” the 334 lots of glass from our 22 consignors/donors.
 We finished in plenty of time for the Preview which started at 12:30 PM and lasted till 1:30 PM.
 We had such a wonderful selection of glass this year I’m not sure an hour was long enough to see everything!!

-Craig Connelly and cohort Jeff Baird were again our auctioneers and we had the Bev and Tom Jones provide the concessions.
-Wonderful food again this year!
+Craig Connelly and cohort Jeff Baird were again our auctioneers.
+Only the best would do for this auction!!

-Our auction began promptly at 1:00 PM.
-The turnout for the auction was good – we had a crowd of approximately 100 with 64 individuals picking up bid cards and 13 absentee bidders.
-The auction was completed around 5:15 PM and our 55 buyers picked up their glass and we held glass for 7 successful absentee bidders.
+Our auction began promptly at 1:30 PM.
+The turnout for the auction was good – we had a crowd of approximately 100 with 70 individuals picking up bid cards and 18 absentee bidders.
+Bidding was robust with heavy competition for many of the special pieces in the auction.

-Thanks again for all of you who consigned and donated glass for this auction and for those of you who purchased this wonderful Heisey glass.
-Hope to see you all at the Museum Open House on Saturday, December 2, 2017 and the 2018 Spring Benefit Auction on April 13-14, 2018.
-Please continue to support your Museum!
+Thanks again to all of you who consigned and donated glass for this Auction and for those of you who purchased this wonderful Heisey glass.
+Hope to see you all at the 2019 Spring Benefit Auction on April 5 – 6, 2019.
+Please continue to support our Museum!